Production Crew – film crew positions and hierarchy

-This person is responsible for logistics and coordination.
+The line producer is responsible for logistics and coordination ahead of and during the shoot.
 He/she makes sure all necessary permits and formalities are in place, movement of talent, catering, contact with authorities, timing.

-This person works closely with the DOP and is the person who physically operates the camera.
+The definition of camera operator is the person who works closely with the DOP and who physically operates the camera.
 He must ensure that all camera movements are smooth and that the framing and focus are in line with the general requirements.

 7. Focus puller

 He works closely with the camera operator to make sure that the camera image is always in focus.
-He does this either manually by adjusting the lens by hand or remotely using a wireless focus pulling device.
+He does this either manually by adjusting the lens by hand or remotely using wireless controls.

 He is in charge of the sound recording and works closely with the camera operator and DOP in respect of placement of microphones to attain the best possible sound recording.
 His tasks are also to identify and eliminate any interference from any ambient sounds or wind noises.
 His tools are a wide variety of microphones and sound mixers/recorders.
 He is often assisted by a boomer who operates the boom pole.